Seans Kitchen, North Terrace, Adelaide, South Australia © Meaghan Coles

 Abalone near Hobart

 Small but mighty, Tasmania is one of the biggest abalone producers in the world.
 Hand-harvested from the deep cold waters around the island state, these large and tasty sea snails are a prized delicacy, their meaty flesh redolent of the sea.
-Try it at some of the island state’s top restaurants, like Hobart’s Fico, where tasting menus showcase the best of fresh local produce.
+Try it at restaurants like Hobart’s Fico, where tasting menus showcase the best of fresh local produce.
 If Asian spice and flavour is more your palette, in the city’s south, contemporary Chinese restaurant Me Wah serves it slow-braised with shiitake mushrooms and steamed vegetables, or simply steamed with ginger and garlic.

-For a unique experience that has that ‘call of the wild’ factor, try it freshly plucked from the sea before your very eyes on a wild seafood boat tour on the east coast that includes “deep to dish” tastings of freshly harvested abalone.
+For a unique experience with a ‘call of the wild’ factor, try it freshly plucked from the sea before your very eyes on a boat tour that includes “deep to dish” tastings of freshly harvested abalone.
 You can also visit an abalone producer to see how they’re grown and processed, as well as pick up some dried wild-caught abalone to take home.

 Not to be confused with a lobster, the cooked flesh of a marron, endemic to south-western Western Australia, is tight and firm, sliced rather than pulled off in chunks.
 And unlike lobster, marron is found in freshwater.
 Discover how they’re grown on a tour at True Blue Marron in Jalbarragup, three hours south of Perth, or taste them split and grilled at Rockpool Bar & Grill without leaving the city.
 In wine country, marron will often be found on the menus of winery restaurants like Leeuwin Estate or Voyager Estate in Margaret River, perfect when paired with a glass of Western Australian chardonnay.
 An absolute must for the wine-afficionado sea-foodies.